derhuerst/hafas-monitor-departures/readme.md

 *Note:* A stream created by calling `monitor(…)` does not stop calling the API if you `unpipe` it.
 You need to manually call `departures.stop()`.

+To manually issue a *single* departures check at a station, use `departures.manual(id)`.
+The result will be emitted in a data event like all others.

 ## Contributing